Tiling dense hypergraphs: Proof of the main results

-In this section, we show \cref{thm:framework,thm:framework-exceptional,cor:stablity,obs:matching-to-space-divisibility-cover}.
-As explained, the proof of the first two results proceeds in two steps.
-First we match most of the vertices, then we integrate the remaining ones.
+The actual proof of \cref{thm:framework,thm:framework-exceptional} is split into two parts.
+First we match most of the vertices, and then we integrate the remaining ones.
+This process is called the Absorption Method and was popularised (in its modern form) by Rödl, Ruciński and Szemerédi~\cite{RRS06}.
 The first step is formalised as follows.